 |Jan.
 25, 2157||23,804,755||9.627|

 Anagolay's orbit is determined by observations dating back to Dec.
 14, 1982.
 It was last officially observed on Sept.
 19, 2019.
 The IAU Minor Planet Center records 173 observations used to determine its orbit.

 The position of Anagolay is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.

-The above comparison is an artistic rendering that uses available data on the diameter of Anagolay to create an approximate landscape rendering.
-The approximation is built for full-resolution desktop browsers.
+The below comparison is an artistic rendering that uses available data on the diameter of Anagolay to create an approximate landscape rendering with New York City in the background.
+This approximation is built for full-resolution desktop browsers.
 Shape, color, and texture of asteroid are imagined.